juliettesalom/digital-writing-folio/exercises.md

 - the keyboard layout, similar to my relationship with word, facilitates my writing in a sub-conciously easy way.
 - the accessibility and flexibility of having a laptop means, if i have to, i can take my writing anywhere i want to go. although i prefer routine and consistency, even just moving my writing from my desk to my bed to the floor of my room is facilitated because of the portablility of my laptop.
 - my desk is my comfort zone of writing. when i sit at my desk i feel like stuff will get done. perhaps my desk constrains me in a creative sense, if i were to write in other locations/environments/atmospheres, i may find new inspiration for my writing.
+- i use the notes app on my phone excessively, but only for single sentences or ideas, not for longer pieces. i use it as a place to leave notes that remind me of what to work on later
-- if writing isn't done early in my mornings, it will not be done. early mornings are a tool that both faciliate and constrain my writing. if i were to be able to write at other times in the day, i owuldn't be limited
+- if writing isn't done early in my mornings, it will not be done. early mornings are a tool that both faciliate and constrain my writing. if i were to be able to write at other times in the day, i owuldn't be limited.